kennywenny/week12miniproject/README.md

 ## Acceptance Criteria

-* It's done when the `/api/movies` route renders a list of all movies.

 * It's done when the `/api/add-movie` route successfully adds a movie when tested using Insomnia.

 * It's done when the `/api/update-review` route successfully updates a movie when tested using Insomnia.